get-convex/convex-helpers/packages/convex-helpers/README.md

 Add CORS support to your Convex httpAction routes by registering a handler for OPTIONS preflight requests and returning the appropriate headers.
-Supports configuring allowed origins, methods, and headers.
+Supports configuring allowed origins, allowed headers, exposed headers, allowing credentials, and browser cache max age, both for the entire router and per route overrides.

 Here's a snippet from our `http.ts` file demonstrating how to use the `corsHttpRouter`: